ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   for Connections over TCP.
 Similarly, the `msgLifetime` Message Property can be implemented but ignored, as the description of this Property states that "it is not guaranteed that a Message will not be sent when its Lifetime has expired".
-- Implementations may use other representations for Transport Property Names, e.g., by providing constants, but should provide a straight-forward mapping between their representation and the property names specified here.
+- Implementations can use other representations for Transport Property Names, e.g., by providing constants, but should provide a straight-forward mapping between their representation and the property names specified here.